 We conduct research and development programs independently and in connection with our corporate collaborators.
 We currently have collaborations with six major pharmaceutical/biotechnology companies.
 These collaborations are:

-- Janssen Pharmaceutica N.V., a division of Johnson & Johnson, relating to oncology therapeutics and diagnostics; - · Pfizer, Inc., one initiated in 1999 in immunology and the other in January 2005, relating to intrapulmonary asthma and allergy therapeutics; - · Novartis Pharma AG, or Novartis, with respect to four different programs relating to immunology, oncology and chronic bronchitis; - · Daiichi Pharmaceuticals Co., Ltd., or Daiichi, relating to oncology; - · Merck & Co., Inc., or Merck, also relating to oncology; - · Merck Serono, relating to our aurora kinase inhibitor program.
+- · Janssen Pharmaceutica N.V., a division of Johnson & Johnson, relating to oncology therapeutics and diagnostics; - Pfizer, Inc., one initiated in 1999 in immunology and the other in January 2005, relating to intrapulmonary asthma and allergy therapeutics; - Novartis Pharma AG, or Novartis, with respect to four different programs relating to immunology, oncology and chronic bronchitis;

+- · Daiichi Pharmaceuticals Co., Ltd., or Daiichi, relating to oncology; - · Merck & Co., Inc., or Merck, also relating to oncology; and - · Merck Serono, relating to our aurora kinase inhibitor program.

-None of these collaborations currently provides us with regular research reimbursement.
+None of these collaborations currently provides us with regular research reimbursement, and we have not derived any revenues from any of these collaborations since 2007.
 In all of these collaborations, if certain conditions are met, we are entitled to receive future milestone payments and royalties.
 We cannot guarantee that these conditions will be met or that research and development efforts will be successful.
 As a result, we may not receive any further milestone payments or royalties under these agreements.